-Introducing The Smart Defenders, a monthly illustrated comic series and resource to inspire families managing food allergies and oral immunotherapy.
+Introducing The Smart Defenders, an illustrated comic series and resource to inspire families managing food allergies and oral immunotherapy.
 From the initial reaction to OIT, catch the adventures of Myles Jasper Smart, III, and the lovable Smart Family as they navigate food allergy surprises, battles, and triumphs!

 Get the scoop!
 From navigating holidays to simplifying everyday management, read tips, tricks, and insight from the Alerje team to help you manage food allergies and Make Every Moment Count.

 The world of food allergies, and therapies such as OIT can be a journey, sometimes, accompanied by a whirlwind of life interruptions.
 Alerje True Grit: Food Allergies and Immunotherapy Stories is a NEW community focused on resilience, grit, and mental health.

 The Asthma and Allergy Foundation of America (AAFA), a not-for-profit organization founded in 1953, is the leading patient organization for people with asthma and allergies, and the oldest asthma and allergy patient group in the world.

 A nonprofit with a mission to educate, advocate, and raise awareness for all individuals and families affected by food allergies and life-threatening anaphylaxis.